Notifications

 During a wildfire

-• Prepare to leave
+• Prepare to evacuate

-• listen for updates from authorities
+• Listen for updates from authorities.

-• have your vehicle stocked with supplies and ready to go
+• Have your vehicle stocked with supplies and ready to go.

 • Always obey an evacuation order if issued by an authority – failing to do so puts lives at risk.